sebranchett/ec2-instance-python/README.md

 Note that the AMI used in `app.py` has Docker already installed.
 You may have to install it yourself, depending on the AMI you choose.

+For an example using a GPU, see the files in the 'gpu_example' directory.
+You may need to [increase your GPU quota](https://tu-delft-ict-innovation.github.io/Cloud4Research/faq/quotas.html).

 ## Useful commands

  * `cdk bootstrap`   initialize assets before deploy